 Explains what sleeping pills and minor tranquillisers are used for, how the medication works, possible side effects and information about withdrawal.

-Some of these drugs have more than one name.
-You might know a drug by its generic name or its trade name (see our page about drug names for more information on this).
+Some of the drugs in these tables have more than one name.
+You might know a drug by its generic name or its trade name.
+See our page on drug names for more information.

 Long-acting drugs |